Skip to main content

 Section 2.3 Position, Displacement, and Distance

-Position refers to the location of the object.
-For a motion occuring on a straight path, we will usually use \(x\) axis to coincide with the path.
+For a motion occuring on a straight path, we will often choose \(x\) axis to coincide with the path of motion.
 In that case \(x \) coordinate of the object will be its position.
 For vertical motions, we often use \(y\) coordinate for the up and down straight path; in that case, it is the \(y\) coordinate that will give position.

 For arbitrary motion in a three-dimensional space we can use all Cartesian coordinates, \(x,\ y,\ z \text{,}\) for the position.
 Other coordinate systems, such as spherical and cylindrical coordinates, are also used in particular situations.
 We probably will not have many examples of three-dimensional motion.